ArtifactDB/artifactdb-backend/docs/usage/fetch.md

+# Fetching metadata

-TODO: explain fetch endpoint (/files)
+TODO: explain fetch endpoint (/files), listing all documents in a project (relation with searching in that case)